sgmurphy/wordpress-plugins/wp-rss-aggregator/readme.txt

 == Changelog ==

+= 4.23.7 (2024-02-28) =
+**Fixed**
+- Media thumbnail images without a MIME type were not being properly detected.

 = 4.23.6 (2024-01-31) =
 **Changed**
-* Error information is suppressed for feeds with local address URLs.
+- Error information is suppressed for feeds with local address URLs.
 This improves the previous fix for CVE-2024-0628.

 = 4.23.5 (2024-01-24) =
 **Fixed**